 nmfkc.rank provides diagnostic criteria for selecting the rank (\(Q\))

 in NMF with kernel covariates.
-Several model selection measures are computed
+Three rank-selection measures are computed

 By default (save.time = FALSE), this function also computes the